jhpyle/docassemble/_docs/language.md

 **docassemble** allows you to write a single interview that asks questions differently depending on the user's language and locale.
-It also allows [Unicode] to be used in user-facing text and user input.
+It also allows [Unicode] to be used in user-facing text, user input, and documents.
 With these features, **docassemble** should be fully usable in languages other than English.

 # Configuration